16/8 Intermittent Fasting Meal Plan: 7-Day Guide

 How many calories should I eat during my 8-hour eating window?

-Can I drink coffee during the 16-hour fasting period?
+Can I drink coffee during the fasting window?

 The Bottom Line

 Ready to simplify your meal prep?
-Clean Eatz Kitchen's Weight Loss Meal Plan delivers portion-controlled, protein-rich meals perfect for intermittent fasting—no cooking required.
+Clean Eatz Kitchen's Weight Loss Meal Plan delivers portion-controlled, protein-rich meals that make a 16/8 intermittent fasting meal plan easier to follow—no cooking required.
 Or explore our Build Your Meal Plan option to customize exactly what you want.